Best Tips For Scarifying Your Lawn

 3. Preparing the Scarifier for the Job

-The aim for de-thatching is to set the blades as deep as possible without disturbing the roots, and the aim for vertical cutting is to go deep enough to prune the roots, again without harming the grass.
-Take your scarifier over to a less visible area of the lawn and gradually lower the depth of the blades until you have reached the desired height.
-It is best to start by just flicking the grass and working your way down from there.
+The aim for de-thatching is to set the blades as deep as possible without disturbing the roots, while the aim for vertical cutting is to prune the roots without harming the grass.
+Gradually lower the depth of the blades until you have reached the desired height, starting by just flicking the grass and working your way down.

 4. De-thatching

-Once you have got the desired height begin by working your way around the perimeter of the garden, this saves you from throwing debris into the borders and allows for turning points at each pass.
-After doing this a couple of times start on the main area of lawn by going backward and forward in straight, parallel lines.
+Start by working your way around the perimeter of the garden, saving you from throwing debris into the borders and allowing for turning points at each pass.
+After doing this a couple of times, start on the main area of lawn by going backward and forward in straight, parallel lines.

-After you have gathered up the debris from the first pass, make sure you make a second pass at a slightly different angle.
+After gathering up the debris from the first pass, make sure to make a second pass at a slightly different angle.

 5. Gathering Debris